GJDuck/e9patch/doc/e9tool-user-guide.md

 Basically, E9Tool translates high-level patching commands (i.e., *what* instructions to patch, and *how* to patch them) into low-level commands for E9Patch.
-E9Patch is very low-level tool and not designed to be used directly.
+E9Patch is a very low-level tool and is not designed to be used directly.

 ---